thoresonjd/password-manager/README.md

 Generates and manages passwords for different services closely conforming to length and character requirements.

+## Password Generation

+Passwords are generated pseudorandomly given a seed, which, therefore, allows passwords to be recovered as long as the same input arguments are provided.
+To seed the password generator, a string is required.
+This string is the concatenation of three input fields: the name of the service to generate a password for, a secret phrase, and an iteration, the number of times the current input has been provided (except the iteration itself) to generate a password.

+After seeding, a password can be generated.
+To generate a password, a minimum password length must be provided as well as one to four options.
+These options determine which type of characters to include in the generated password: uppercase and lowercase letters, digits, and special characters.

+The password is guaranteed to include at least one of each character type selected.
+Thus, the length of the password will be the nearest multiple of the number of options selected rounded up from the minimum length.
+For example, if a minimum length of one is provided, and all four character types are selected, the password will be four characters long, containing one of each character type.

 ## Command Line Interface

 ### Usage